A Non-Spherical Model for the Solar Coronal Magnetic Field: Results

 We further compare the modeled open-field maps with the SDO/AIA 193~$\AA$ Carrington map (Fig. \ref{fig: open_field_map}).
-The NSPF models produce larger and more complex open-field regions than the PFSS+PFCS models, consistent with the intricate EUV structures observed during the time interval under study.
+The NSPF models produce larger and more complex open-field regions than the PFSS+PFCS models.
 Moreover, in the NSPF models, the positive and negative open-field regions are closer to each other (e.g., region around $\sim300^{\circ}$ in longitude and $\sim30^{\circ}$ in latitude in Fig. \ref{fig: open_field_map}c).
 This is because the source surface is located lower above these regions, resulting in smaller closed loops connecting the positive and negative polarities.
-Consequently, this leads to more complex polarity inversion lines on the source surface, analogous to that suggested by the Separatrix-Web model \citep{Higginson2018}, as smaller streamer-type structures can imprint themselves on the IMF, whereas they would otherwise be enclosed by the global streamers.
+Consequently, Our leads to more complex polarity inversion lines on the source surface, analogous to that suggested by the Separatrix-Web model \citep{Antiochos2011, Higginson2018}, as smaller streamer-type structures can imprint themselves on the IMF, whereas they would otherwise be enclosed by the global streamers.
 With more complicated open-field regions, the NSPF models should also yield longer open–closed field boundaries.

-We note that the positive open field regions near the southern pole appear larger due to projection effects.
+The lower source surface in our model may lead to a similar issue as in PFSS models, namely that open-field regions can extend beyond the coronal holes as identified via emission dimming.
+However, the non-spherical configuration allows for more magnetic flux to be released near streamer bases, supporting the interpretation that interchange reconnection at dynamically evolving open–closed field boundaries can expand the open-field region beyond the extent of coronal holes.
+Additionally, some artifacts may arise where the source surface is extremely low ($\sim$1.1~$R_{\odot}$) and magnetogram data are less reliable, such as the spurious positive open field near the north pole in Fig.~\ref{fig: open_field_map}(c).
+The apparent enlargement of polar open-field regions is partly a projection effect.